Learning that fits around your baby, not the other way around

 7 Signs Your Baby's Sleep Is Completely Normal

 What NHS Paediatricians consider normal newborn sleep in the first 90 days and the specific signals that tell you when to seek advice.
-Includes a newborn sleep chart and a one-page cheat sheet to keep by your bedside.
+Addresses the realities Indian parents deal with, including co-sleeping in warm climates and knowing when a sleep pattern is normal versus when it needs attention.